Generic Name: Vecuronium bromide

-Vecuronium Bromide for Injection is supplied as a sterile nonpyrogenic freeze-dried buffered cake of very fine microscopic crystalline particles for intravenous injection only.
-Each vial contains 10 mg or 20 mg of Vecuronium bromide, USP.
-In addition, each 10 mg vial contains 20.75 mg citric acid anhydrous, 16.25 mg dibasic sodium phosphate anhydrous, 97 mg mannitol (to adjust tonicity), sodium hydroxide and/or phosphoric acid to buffer and adjust to a pH range of 3.5 to 4.5.
+Vecuronium Bromide for Injection is supplied as a sterile, nonpyrogenic, white to off-white lyophilized cake or powder for intravenous injection only.
+Each 10 mL vial contains 10 mg of Vecuronium bromide USP, 20.75 mg citric acid anhydrous, 16.25 mg dibasic sodium phosphate anhydrous, 97 mg mannitol (to adjust tonicity), sodium hydroxide and/or phosphoric acid to buffer and adjust to a pH range of 3.5 to 4.5.
 Each 20 mL vial contains 20 mg of Vecuronium bromide USP, 41.5 mg citric acid anhydrous, 32.5 mg dibasic sodium phosphate anhydrous, 194 mg mannitol (to adjust tonicity), sodium hydroxide and/or phosphoric acid to buffer and adjust to a pH range of 3.5 to 4.5.

 Vecuronium - Clinical Pharmacology